z88dk/z88dk-website/download.md

 ## Downloading z88dk

-The latest version of z88dk is 2.4 and was released in Octoer 2025.
+The latest version of z88dk is 2.4 and was released in October 2025.
 You can download the release version from:

 * GitHub http://github.com/z88dk/z88dk/releases
 * Sourceforge: http://sf.net/projects/z88dk